tjek/tjek-js-sdk/docs/incito.md

 });
 ```

-### **(3)** Generate Incito bootstraper
+### **(3)** Generate Incito bootstrapper

-Given the catalog payload from the previous step, and an HTML node that is going to act as the root of the Incito view, next up is generating an Incito bootstraper:
+Given the catalog payload from the previous step, and an HTML node that is going to act as the root of the Incito view, next up is generating an Incito bootstrapper:

 ```JS
 const incitoRootElement = document.querySelector('#incito__publication');